arup-group/azure-devops-tasks/README.md

   - Currently used for all of the Geo programs.
   - Does use the SP number in builds.
   - The version numbers are obtained by looking at the properties of the program executable.
+- `InstallerCreatorv3`
+  - An update to `InstallerCreatorV2`.
+The _programs64.txt_ list of files required to build an installer is now referenced directly from the _oasys-combined_ repo rather than from the _oasys-windows-installer_ one.
+This ensures that the list of files required to build an installer for a program is versioned alongside the code for that program.

 ## IMPORTANT - After making changes
 After making changes, it's important to update the task version in the relevant `task.json` file.
 For example: